microsoft/TypeScript/doc/spec.md

 var n = +getValue();
 ```

-The example above converts the result of ‘getValue()’ to a number if it isn’t a number already.
-The type inferred for ‘n’ is the Number primitive type regardless of the return type of ‘getValue’.
+The example above converts the result of 'getValue()' to a number if it isn't a number already.
+The type inferred for 'n' is the Number primitive type regardless of the return type of 'getValue'.

 ### <a name="4.14.3"/>4.14.3 The ! operator